dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 3. To authenticate to Intune Graph, run `$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>"`

    > [!NOTE]
-   > As the authentication is runs against Graph, you must provide permissions to the AppID.
+   > As the authentication is run against Graph, you must provide permissions to the AppID.
 If it's the first time you've used this utility, a *Global administrator* is required.
 The PowerShell cmdlets use the same AppID as the one used with [PowerShell Intune Samples](https://github.com/microsoftgraph/powershell-intune-samples).

 4. To export the certificate to a variable, run `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`.
 Save the PFX password you use for this operation.
 5. To create a **UserPFXCertificate** object, run